i18n-site/md/ilo/blog/tech/search.md

 ## Gupgopen

-Ti nabaliktad a panagbiruk ti naan-anay a teksto ket naipatungpal a puro iti sango a murdong, nga addaan iti napardas a sungbat ken saan a kasapulan ti serbidor.
+Nabaliktad a panagbiruk ti naan-anay a teksto a naipatungpal a puro iti sango a murdong, awan ti kasapulan a serbidor.
 Maibagay unay daytoy kadagiti babassit ken kalalainganna ti kadakkelda a website kas kadagiti dokumento ken personal a blog.

+`i18n.site` Ti open source a bukod a pinarang-ay a puro a front-end a panagbiruk, bassit ti kadakkelna ken napardas a sungbat, ket mangrisut kadagiti pagkurangan ti agdama a puro a front-end a naan-anay a teksto a panagbiruk ken mangipaay ti nasaysayaat a padas ti agar-aramat.